Introduction

 Common Mistakes Drivers Make

-- Measuring from the wrong curb point instead of the corner.
+- Measuring from the wrong point instead of the actual corner approach.

 Typical Fine Amount